 The official story is to do with preservation, but many locals will tell you it is because of the many ghosts who haunt the rooms there from years of executions and sordid murders!
 Mysterious crying, creepy animals, and unexplained disappearances are all rumored to have occurred since the revolution removed the imperial family from the Palace.

 Harbin City is located on the borderlands of China and was built by the Russians.
 It is sometimes referred to as the Moscow of the East.
 One of China’s most famous festivals, the Ice City festival is held here.

 The largest ice carving festival in the world, legions of sculptors descend every winter to show off their impressive creations.
-Most spectacular of all are the ice buildings constructed to create an actual ice city.
+The most spectacular of all are the ice buildings constructed to create an actual ice city.
 Giant ice palaces are lit up with colorful lights.
 They resemble something out of the movie Frozen.

-When visitors get tired of the magnificent cultural displays, skating, snowboarding, skiing and dog-sledding feature prominently in this larger than life celebration of winter.
+When visitors get tired of the magnificent cultural displays, skating, snowboarding, skiing, and dog-sledding feature prominently in this larger-than-life celebration of winter.